 I don’t think I liked any of the characters.
 Hannah came closest to being a decent human being but she let Tasha (the one who drowns in the river) walk all over her.
 Then again, had she had more of a spine, she wouldn’t have played the part she was meant to for this book.

 Oh, and then there’s Becca.
-She was dumped by Tasha when she got popular and then brought back in as a confidant because, after drowing, suddenly Tasha had no one left to trust.
+She was dumped by Tasha when she became popular and then brought back in as a confidant because, after “drowing”, suddenly Tasha couldn’t trust anyone.
 She did some pretty good “detective” work in 13 Minutes, but I hated how she’d drop everything (including Hannah) anytime Tasha called.
 Not cool.

-Aiden is able to be summed up in one word: douche.
+I can sum Aiden up in one word: douche.
 He’s a pawn, yes.
 But still a douche.

 Then we have Hayley and Jenny, Barbie dolls and prime suspects.
 Are they criminal masterminds?
-No. Just no. Are they scorned best friends?
+No. Just no. Are they best friends who have been scorned?
 Probably.
 Somewhat psychotic?
 Absolutely.

-Sex and drugs were frequent activities for the characters.
+Sex and drugs were frequent activities for the characters of 13 Minutes.

-One thing I noticed (and this is either because of the cultural differences between the US and the UK, or more likely, my warped memory of simpler high school days) is that the characters seemed more adult than high school.
+One thing I noticed (and this is either because of the cultural differences between the US and the UK, or more likely, my warped memory of simpler high school days) is that the characters were far more adult than high schoolders.
 Like when you have a 22-year-old actress playing a high school girl.
 You just know.
 That was a bit of a problem for me because this is a YA book and I like my YA to be a little less … adult.

 The only thing about 13 Minutes is that it lulled at about 60% of the way through.
-I really thought the book was done.
+The book should have been done.
 Of course, this lull worked in favor of the author’s plot, but it was a teensy bit boring.

 Great ending.
 Creepy ending, but great!